-Yes you can!
+Yes, you can!
 But this only applies to some modules.
 I can’t say if ALL modules can be transferred over.
-To be safe, take less (or even better, none) Engineering modules and replace them with Psych modules.
+To be safe, take fewer (or even better, none) Engineering modules and replace them with Psych modules.
 Hence, when you transfer over, you won’t be lagging too far behind your peers since you’d have completed more Psychology modules already.

 Will they only look at my Psychology grades?
 Or will they look at my A-level/poly GPA as well?